cssninjaStudio/tairo/.demo/content/documentation/60.reference/2.forms/checkbox-animated.md

 title: Color
 demo: '#examples/checkbox-animated/base.vue'
 ---
 A nice and friendly checkbox.
-Notice the usage of :doc-linker{to="BaseFocusLoop"} to loop focus through all the checkboxes.
 Use the `color` prop to change the color of the checkbox.
 ::

 ::doc-component-demo